The entire book appears at this link with chapters added after appearing online:

 everywhere but remains invisible outside of Guantanamo Bay .

-The yard contains only men in street clothes who walk
+Yard contains only birds in street clothes waddling aimlessly

-around idly through the day.
+through purple haze.
 Individuals of both sexes continue

 The “political prisoners” want to escape,

 They walk to the end of the fence beneath a guard tower.